-The experimental therapy SUN-101/eFlow is a combination of glycopyrrolate, named SUN-101, and eFlow, which is an innovative nebulizer closed system for the long-term, maintenance treatment of airflow obstruction in people with moderate-to-very severe COPD.
+The experimental therapy SUN-101/eFlow is a combination of glycopyrrolate, an agent used to reduce secretions in the mouth, throat, airway, and stomach named SUN-101, and eFlow, which is an innovative nebulizer closed system for the long-term, maintenance treatment of airflow obstruction in people with moderate-to-very severe COPD.

-Sunovion Pharmaceuticals announced the FDA’s filing acceptance of its New Drug Application (NDA) for this treatment in October 2016.
+Sunovion Pharmaceuticals announced the filing acceptance of a New Drug Application (NDA) by the U.S. Food and Drug Administration (FDA) for this treatment in October 2016.
 If approved, SUN-101/eFlow would be the first available nebulized long-acting muscarinic antagonist for adults with COPD.
 The expected action date by the FDA under the Prescription Drug User Fee Act (PDUFA) is May 29, 2017.

 SUN-101’s key ingredient is glycopyrrolate, a long-acting muscarinic antagonist (LAMA) bronchodilator that connects to the muscarinic receptor subtypes M1 to M5.
-The M3 receptors are located on the muscle of the bronchi, and are responsible for bronchoconstriction.
+The M3 receptors are located in the muscles of the bronchi (or airways in the respiratory tract that conducts air into the lungs) and are responsible for their constriction.

-The eFlow is an advance, handheld nebulizer that was developed by PARI Pharma and optimized for SUN-101 as a closed delivery system.
+The eFlow is an advanced, handheld nebulizer that was developed by PARI Pharma and optimized for SUN-101 as a closed delivery system.

-The Phase 1 GOLDEN-1 study (NCT01426009) aimed at determining steady-state efficacy and dose response profile (25, 50, 100, and 200 µg), and assess the safety and pharmacokinetic profile of SUN-101/eFlow compared with placebo and two drugs of reference (tiotropium and ipratropium, through a Handihaler DPI device).
-All once-daily doses of SUN-101 were well-tolerated, with a similar number of adverse events, and all demonstrated dose-related and significant improvements in FEV1 at the end of the study (day 7) compared to placebo, an article in the European Respiratory Journal reported.3
+The Phase 2 GOLDEN-1 study (NCT01426009) aimed at determining the steady-state efficacy and dose response profile of four doses (25, 50, 100, and 200 µg) of SUN-101, and assess their safety and pharmacokinetic profile compared to placebo and two drugs of reference (tiotropium and ipratropium, administered through a Handihaler DPI device).
+All once-daily doses of SUN-101 were well-tolerated, with a similar number of adverse events, and all demonstrated dose-related and significant improvements in lung function measured as FEV1 (or forced expiratory volume 1, the amount of air a person can forcibly exhale in one second) at the end of the study (day 7) compared to placebo.
+The results were reported in an article published in the European Respiratory Journal in 2012.

-GOLDEN-3 (NCT02347761) and GOLDEN-4 (NCT02347774) were Phase 3, 12-week-long studies that compared SUN-101/eFlow with placebo in adults with moderate-to-very severe COPD, given 25 or 50 mcg of SUN-101/eFlow or placebo twice a day.
-Their primary objective was the change in lung function at week 12, as measured by trough FEV1.
-Secondary objectives included standardized change from baseline in FEV area under the curve (AUC), change from baseline in trough forced vital capacity (FVC), change from baseline in health status measured by St. George’s Respiratory Questionnaire, and change in rescue medication use.
-Safety was assessed by the number of treatment-emergent adverse events, serious adverse events or major adverse cardiac events, and the number and percentage of study participants who discontinued the study due to treatment emergent adverse events.
-People already using an effective long-acting bronchodilator therapy, and those with very severe disease (post-bronchodilator FEV1 < 80% of predicted normal, or FEV1/FVC ratio < 0.70) and co-existing cardiovascular illness were included in both studies.
+GOLDEN-3 and GOLDEN-4 were Phase 3, 12-week-long studies that compared SUN-101/eFlow with placebo in adults with moderate-to-very severe COPD, given twice a day at 25 or 50 mcg with placebo.
+The primary objective of these trials was the change in lung function at week 12, as measured by trough FEV1.
+Secondary objectives included a standardized change from baseline in FEV area under the curve (AUC), change from baseline in trough FVC, change from baseline in health status measured by St. George’s Respiratory Questionnaire, and change in rescue medication use.
+Safety was assessed by the number of treatment-emergent adverse events, serious adverse events, or major adverse cardiac events, and the number and percentage of study participants who discontinued the study due to treatment-emergent adverse events.
+People already using an effective long-acting bronchodilator therapy, and those with very severe disease (post-bronchodilator FEV1 of less than 80% of predicted normal, or FEV1/FVC ratio of less than 0.70) and co-existing cardiovascular illness were included in both studies.

-The GOLDEN-5 study (NCT02276222) was a long-term (48-week) and open-label safety study, with 1,087 moderate to very severe COPD patients receiving one of two treatments: SUN-101, 50mcg twice daily or tiotropium 18 mcg (Spiriva) once daily.
-The primary objectives were the number and percentage of patients with treatment-emergent adverse events, treatment-emergent serious events, and the number and percentage of participants who discontinued the study due to treatment-emergent events.
+The GOLDEN-5 study was a long-term (48-week) open-label safety study, with 1,087 moderate-to-very severe COPD patients receiving one of two treatments: SUN-101 at 50mcg twice daily or tiotropium at 18 mcg once daily.
+The primary objectives were the number and percentage of patients with treatment-emergent adverse events, serious events, and the number and percentage of participants who discontinued the study due to treatment-emergent events.
 Secondary objectives were the mean change from baseline over 48 weeks in trough FEV1, and the number and percentage of participants with major adverse cardiac events.